 What Does a Competent Lawyer Do?

-The Proposed Opinion reads like a lawyer's version of Goofus and Gallant.
+The opinion reads like a lawyer's version of Goofus and Gallant.
 So what does Gallant do in this case?
 Gallant understands how e-discovery works, how his client's systems work, and how the opposing side's systems work.
 Gallant reviews discovery agreements to make sure they're narrow in scope.
 He also knows when he's in over his head and it's time to consult an expert.
 A competent attorney doesn't have to know everything, but he has to know enough to be able to make reasoned decisions.

 Editor's note, May 17, 2016: This post was first published in May, 2014.
 It has since been updated.